 Our principal clients are cosmetic and perfume companies in Europe and Asia, and we are now proud to offer our range for purchase directly online!

 A botanist named Vieill has given the name austrocaledonicum o this very special species of Sandalwood.
 We can mainly find New Caledonian Sandalwood in the Loyalty Islands and on the Isle of Pines.

 Santalum austrocaledonicum is close to the Indian sandalwood (le Santalum album) by its smell and composition.

 It is completely different from Australian sandalwood (Santalum spicatum).

-The high quality of the Pacific essential oils is renowned and recognised throughout the world.
 The principal clients are the most famous French cosmetic and perfumes companies.